Delos - the sacred isle

 The easiest way is to take one of the several day trips --with or without guides-- from Mykonos, Paros, Naxos and Tinos.
 Visit-Cyclades.com can help you with this.

 Most of these trips give you about three or four hours on the island.
-This may sound a long time, but the remains are extensive, and if you want to walk to the top of Mount Kynthos that's the best part of an hour gone.
+This may sound a long time, but the remains are extensive and with a good guide there is a lot of detail to appreciate.